lkdomule137/neural_network_classification_of_amino_acids/README.md

 # Classification of Amino Acids Using Neural Networks
 ![](/images/neural_network_classification_of_amino_acids.PNG)
+*Raw data and model files for trained neural networks can be found in this repo.
+Jupyter notebook containing full analysis available on request*

 Amino acids are the building blocks of proteins which act to mediate countless biological processes.
 Thus there is a clear and evident need for a viable sequencing technology for proteins that can encode information